williamkirschner/mybackpack-monitor/readme.md

 ## Acknowledgments
 Thanks for always inspiring me Rodrigo.
 I'll miss you next year.
 My first repository goes out to you [@rodrigo-castellon](https://github.com/rodrigo-castellon/).

+*Development will continue when MyBackPack becomes accessible and functional to students this fall*